 It's easy to view video games as just a waste of time.
-But try telling that to the man who go his dream job by playing countess hours of Football Manager.
+But try telling that to the man who got his dream job by playing countless hours of Football Manager.

 When gaming’s a force for good

 Many parents understand the problem of keeping children away from video games.
 They are, after all, a waste of time, right?
 Well, not always.
 Not for Matt Neil, whose video-game credentials won him his dream job.

 As a child, Plymouth Argyle fan Matt spent 600 to 700 hours a year playing Football Manager.
 That’s two hours every day — 7 days a week!

 But this wasn’t time wasted; it was more a form of interview preparation.
 It gave Matt the skills and statistical knowledge he needed to become a football analyst.
 And this allowed him to do what many children around the country dream of: work for the football team he loved — Plymouth Argyle.

 That’s right, a video game helped Matt turn from a football supporter into a member of the support team for his favourite club.

 Local knowledge for the win

 It wasn’t just his experience playing Football Manager that landed Matt the job though.
 Plymouth Argyle's manager picked him out for his local knowledge, too.